Among PC hardware, storage devices play the role of a goalkeeper in football.

 RAID 0 combines the storage capacity of more than two disk drives to form a combined single disk drive.
 That single drive will have maximum bandwidth and capacity, but data redundancy is sacrificed here.

-So, should any of your hard drive have any issue, all of the hard drives will be effected.
-That's why RAID 0 isn't any useful for data redundancy.
+So, if any of your hard drives has an issue, all of the hard drives will be affected.
+That's why RAID 0 isn't useful for data redundancy.

 Like RAID 0, at least two drives are required for RAID 1.
-Same data is simultaneously written on these drives which results in these drives being ditto copies of each other.
+Same data is simultaneously written on these drives which result in these drives being ditto copies of each other.

 Many NAS units and servers featuring RAID 5 even allow you to replace any faulty drive from the array with a new one, without shutting down the NAS.
 This feature is also called hot-swapping.